A Peek into What’s on my table …

 I like to use the frozen Italian flat green beans, but the Green Giant kitchen sliced ones work well too.
-If you use the can ones, like my mama told me – pour out liquid in can, rinse beans and add to pot.
-Just about cover the amount of beans you use with chicken broth.
+If you use the can ones, like my mama told me – pour out the liquid in the can, rinse beans and add to pot.
+Just about cover the beans used with chicken broth.

 Bring to a boil, and then simmer for a couple of hours or more – cooking a long time gives its flavor and cooks the beans till their soft.
 Southern green beans are really cooked down.